 - As more people invest in ethical funds, the investments can grow substantially in the future.

-- Since investment ethics is gaining importance, it will encourage other spheres to improve their ethical practices to attract funding.
+- Since investment ethics is gaining importance, it will encourage other businesses to improve their ethical practices to attract funding.

 Inadequacies of Investment Ethics